menu

 Hyperventilation Induced Nystagmus

-Timothy C. Hain, MD Page last modified: November 21, 2009
+Timothy C. Hain, MD • Page last modified: May 2, 2023

 The early literature suggested that this was a sign of psychogenic (psychiatric) disturbance (Drachman and Hart, 1972), but later workers using better technology to monitor eye movements suggest that nystagmus induced by hyperventilation is a good sign of vestibular disease (see review that follows).
 Some workers have suggested that hyperventilation increases the gain of vestibular responses, unmasking asymmetries ( Lempert and Brevern, 1996; Theunissen et al, 1986).
 This conclusion, if indeed the case, may be relevant to findings in persons with unilateral vestibular loss.

 The main problem with this test is false positives.
-If a test can be common in normal persons as well as patients with disease, because there are generally more normal persons presenting for testing than patients with disease, the number of false positives can greatly exceed the true positives.
+If a test can be positive in normal persons as well as patients with disease, because there are generally more normal persons presenting for testing than patients with disease, the number of false positives can greatly exceed the true positives.

 What hyperventilation induced nystagmus (HVIN) looks like.